Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/ModelStructures.md

 ---

-Nodes , Edges and Graphs are vital to any Jaseci program.
+Nodes , Edges and Graphs form the base of any JAC program.

 ### Nodes
 A node is a representation of an entity.